-What do children do at Preschool?
+What do children do at

-Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and welcoming environment.
+Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and inclusive environment.
 Children are free to explore learning at their own pace and engage in sustained enquiry based learning.

-When children commence Preschool, they are placed in either the ‘Sunshine’ or ‘Rainbow’ room in a group of 20 children.
-Throughout the day, each classroom will spend some of their time interacting with the other class and staff, which provides them with the opportunity to socialise within a larger group of children and therefore develop friendships outside of their own group.
+When children commence preschool, they are placed in either the ‘Sunshine’ or ‘Rainbow’ room in a group of 20 children.
+Throughout the day, each classroom will spend some of their time interacting with the other class and educators, which provides them with the opportunity to socialise within a larger group of children and therefore develop friendships outside of their own group.
 At other times throughout the day, smaller groups are more beneficial.
-The children have the same staff working with them at all times, which helps to support their growing sense of security and trust as well as a strong sense of belonging.
+The children have the same educators working with them at all times, which helps to support their growing sense of security and trust as well as a strong sense of belonging.

 Similarly, the outdoor area is also a very attractive learning environment.
 It is fully shaded for sun protection and offers defined play spaces with gardens and lots of ‘naturalness’.
-It provides staff with flexibility in matching the learning experiences to children’s developing needs and interests.
+It provides educators with flexibility in matching the learning experiences to children’s developing needs and interests.
 The environment features several smaller areas for children to engage in quiet play with a friend or two, and larger areas where children can engage in exciting pretend play.
 With two sandpits, a water course, flying fox, slippery dip, gazebo and a large area for playing with balls, riding cars and climbing, there are ample opportunities for great fun and enjoyable learning experiences.